xxmorwellr/project-dialogue-systems-2-2024/Report.md

 # Report on Project for Dialogue System 2
 ## Motivation and Background
 In previous coursework, I have realized chit-chatting with LLMs.
-This time I want to explore the dialogue capacities of LLMs within a landing senario, with a focus on how the model can involve local (custom) knowledge.
+This time I want to explore the dialogue capacities of LLMs within a landing scenario, with a focus on how the model can involve local (custom) knowledge.
 Since I really enjoy fika time in Sweden, I want to imitate a role-playing dialogue between a barista and a customer.

 ## Data Collection